Snow leopard with COVID symptoms dies at South Dakota zoo - NewsBreak

 SIOUX FALLS, S.D. ( KELO ) — A snow leopard at South Dakota’s Great Plains Zoo has died days after exhibiting symptoms of COVID-19, the zoo announced Friday.

 Baya, the 2-year-old snow leopard, was new to the zoo after being transferred from the Akron Zoo earlier this year.
-Her zookeepers described her as “playful and sweet.”Columbus doctor debunks COVID-19 vaccine infertility myth
+Her zookeepers described her as “playful and sweet.”Newsmaker: ‘Boo at the Zoo’ makes a return

 On Oct.
 3, Baya started showing signs of a cough, which was followed on Monday, Oct.
 4, by inappetence and lethargy.
 On Thursday, Baya suffered a “rapid decline of respiratory function” and died that evening, the zoo said in a statement.